Jaspersoft/jrs-rest-php-client/README.md

 Installation
 -------------
-Add the following to your composer.json file for your project
+Add the following to your composer.json file for your project, or run `php composer.phar reqiure jaspersoft/rest-client dev-master` in the directory of your project

     {
 	    "require": {
-		    "jaspersoft/rest-client": ">=2.0"
+		    "jaspersoft/rest-client": "dev-master"
 	    }
     }

 Or alternatively, download this package from github, and run `php composer.phar install` in the directory containing composer.json to generate the autoloader, then require the autoloader using

     require_once "vendor/autoload.php"

+Additionally, a distributed autoloader is included if oyu want to simply include it in an existing project, or do not want to bother with Composer.

+	`require_once "autoload.dist.php"`

 Security Notice